Planar 2-homogeneous commutative rational vector fields: Higher dimensions

 Another family of flows was given in \cite{alkauskas-t} in relation to continuous flows on a single point compactification of $\mathbb{R}^{n}$.
-With commutativity in mind, we now shed a new light on this particular example.
-Indeed, let $Q(\m{x})$ be an arbitrary non-zero quadratic form in $n$ variables with real coefficients, and let $B(\m{x},\m{y})=Q(\m{x}+\m{y})-Q(\m{x})-Q(\m{y})$ be the associated bilinear form.
-Then we know that for any $\m{a}\in\mathbb{R}^{n}$, the $n$-dimensional rational function
+With commutativity in mind, we can now shed a new light on this particular example.\\